What is Shamanism and Who is a Shaman?

 A person is made up of more than just their physical body.
 They have a mental, emotional, and spiritual body as well.
 These bodies outside the physical body are known as the aura.
 Each “body” vibrates faster than the one below it.
 The physical body is the densest.
 The particles that make up this body are the slowest moving and therefore can be seen with normal vision.
 Surrounding the physical body is the mental body.
 Outside of it is the emotional body and finally the spiritual body.
 These bodies can be seen by people trained and/or gifted with psychic sight also known as clairvoyance.

 There is also the gift of hearing what cannot normally be heard, known as clairaudience.
-And simply “knowing” things without psychic sight or vision is known as being clairsentient.
-A Shaman uses these skills to work in the energy bodies to transform disharmonious energies.
+And simply “knowing” things without psychic sight or vision is known as being claircognizant.
+The ability feel energy is being clairsentient.
+A Shamanic Practitioner uses these skills to work in the energy bodies to transform disharmonious energies.

 Disease Begins Outside the Physical Body